 Canyon Creek Trail is a 8.2 mile moderately trafficked out and back trail located near Hamilton, Montana that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 While much of this hike is easy to moderate, near the end it climbs rapidly and becomes pretty steep.
 The lake and falls are beautiful, though, and worth the effort.
 Just make sure to give yourself plenty of time to make it up and back, and watch for cairns in some of the rockier sections so you don't lose the trail.